Presets & autotune

 Autotune (preset: 'auto')

-Autotune runs once at startup.
-Cost: ~200ms additional init time for the sweep.
+Autotune runs once at startup and adds a small amount to init time for the sweep.

 Adaptive (runtime)